Photos courtesy of ©NYU Photo Bureau: Creighton

 He is a regular speaker at several trade and trade finance conferences around the world.
 Dr. Oramah is a Member of the Emerging Markets Advisory Council of the Institute of International Finance (IIF), a Member of the Executive Committee of the Factors Chain International (FCI), a Member of the Consultative Board on the World Cocoa Economy of the International Cocoa Organization (ICCO) and a Fellow of the Institute of Credit Administration (FICA).
 He also serves on the Editorial Boards of Trade and Forfaiting Review (TFR) and the Journal of African Trade (JAT).
 He is married and has three children.

 The African Export-Import Bank which will be celebrating its 25th anniversary next year was established in October 1993 by African Governments, African private and institutional investors as well as non-African financial institutions and private investors for the purpose of financing, promoting and expanding intra- and extra-African trade.
 Over the last few years, the Bank has grown significantly, doubling its balance sheet to $12bn and increasing its capital base.
-Under its Fifth Strategic Plan duped “Impact 2021—Africa Transformed, the Bank intends to act as catalyst for industrialization and export development, helping to steer Africa away from a model where growth is primarily driven by export of primary commodities and natural resources.
+Under its Fifth Strategic Plan dubbed “Impact 2021—Africa Transformed, the Bank intends to act as a catalyst for industrialization and export development, helping to steer Africa away from a model where growth is primarily driven by export of primary commodities and natural resources.

-The Bank, headquartered in Cairo, the capital of the Arab Republic of Egypt, commenced operations on 30 September, 1994, following the signature of a Headquarters Agreement with the host Government in August, 1994.
-It has branch offices in Harare, Abuja and Abidjan.
+The Bank, headquartered in Cairo, the capital of the Arab Republic of Egypt, commenced operations on 30 September, 1994, following the signature of a Headquarters Agreement with the host Government in August 1994.
+It has branch offices in Harare, Abuja, and Abidjan.

 About NYU Africa House and Development Research Institute (DRI)

 NYU Africa House is an interdisciplinary institute devoted to the study of contemporary Africa, focusing on economic, political, and social issues on the continent and programs in the Arts.
 Part of Africa House’s core mission is to advance the understanding of the links between Africa and the rest of the world, through the social, historical, economic and other lenses.
 Related to this, we also have relationships with African immigrant communities in New York City.
 NYU has a large number of professors and students doing research in the areas of Economic Development, Economic Growth and Macroeconomics, microfinance, analysis of the effectiveness of foreign aid, politics and political economy, law and legal institutions.
-Africa House regularly convenes high level talks and seminars, and has in the past featured African heads of state.
+Africa House regularly convenes high-level talks and seminars, and has in the past featured African heads of state.
 We also host policy luncheons, and research discussion presentations on focused topics.
 Our programs take place in New York City and in various capitals in Africa.

 Founded in 2006, the Development Research Institute (DRI) is devoted to rigorous, scholarly research on the economic development and growth of poor countries.
 DRI is an independent and non-partisan organization led by NYU Professors William Easterly and Yaw Nyarko, and is home to a growing team of researchers and students.
 In 2010, DRI’s accomplishments were recognized by a major international prize, the BBVA Foundation Frontiers of Knowledge Award.
 In the category of development cooperation, DRI was recognized for our “contribution to the analysis of foreign aid provision, and…challenge to the conventional wisdom in development assistance.”
 The BBVA awards seek to recognize and encourage world-class research and artistic creation, prizing contributions of broad impact for their originality and theoretical significance.